Javascript SEO – Best Practices on JS SEO for Beginners

 Especially in eCommerce sites, the pagination feature is important.
 While infinite scrolling makes a super cool user experience, it might not perform well for web browsers, as they will not interact with your web page.
 So, they cannot trigger any events required to load more content.

-Here is an example of what you should not do, as it requires Google to render the page to search the navigation link:
+Here is an example of what you should not do, as it requires Google to render the page to search for the navigation link:

 <a onclick=”goto(‘https://abcexample.com/shoes’)”>